nasa/daidalus/docs/index.md

  resolution maneuver is up (resp. down) relative to ownship altitude.

 The resolutions maneuvers returned by these methods are conflict free with respect to all aircraft at least until lookahead time.
-They return a Not-A-Number (NaN) value when the ownship is not in conflict and an infinite value (either positive or negative infinite) if a resolution in the `dir` is not available (for example, because of performance limits of the ownship).
+They return the Not-A-Number (NaN) value when the ownship is not in conflict and an infinite value (either positive or negative infinite) if a resolution in the `dir` is not available (for example, because of performance limits of the ownship).